alcarasj/ganja-file-system/README.md

 ### Windows
 1. Clone the repository.
 2. Run `start-win.bat`.
 This runs all the servers by executing their respective `npm start` scripts (make sure your Node installation is at C:/Program Files/nodejs).
 Five command prompts should appear and start installing Node modules, then start instances of each server.
-3. Connect to `localhost:8080` and use the routes as described in `docs/ganja-API.pdf`.
+3. Connect to `localhost:8080` and use the routes as described at https://github.com/alcarasj/ganja-file-system#api.
 ### Linux/Mac
+Tested on Ubuntu 16.04 (might not work on Mac, sorry).
 1. Clone the repository.
 2. Open a terminal and `cd` to the repository.
 3. `chmod +x *.sh`
 4. `./start-unix.sh`
-5. Connect to `localhost:8080` and use the routes as described in `docs/ganja-API.pdf`.
+5. Connect to `localhost:8080` and use the routes as described at https://github.com/alcarasj/ganja-file-system#api.
+### Terminal
+If the above methods do not work, try the manual method.
+1. Open a terminal and `cd` to the repository.
+2. `cd` to `ganja-file-server`.
+3. `npm start`
+4. Repeat steps 1 to 3 for all the other server types.
 ### Scripts
 * To delete all the data in the file system: `delete-all-data-win.bat` (Windows) or `delete-all-data-unix.sh` (Linux/Mac).
 * To remove Node modules in all servers (use this if servers fail to start): `clean-win.bat` (Windows) or `clean-unix.sh` (Linux/Mac).